LuccaHellriegel/ClayMemory/README.md

     - some of the tests are flaky when run in headless-mode
 - [Architecture inspiration](https://jaysoo.ca/2016/02/28/organizing-redux-application/)
   - Boundary enforcement/testing via dependency-cruiser

+## License

+My custom code is licensed under Apache 2.0 (see LICENSE file).

+The favicon builds upon the Twemojii project and is copyright of Twitter, Inc and other contributors, and licensed under CC-BY 4.0.

 ## Available Scripts